shrey258/flag_me_backend/README.md

-# Gift Recommendation App Backend
+# Flag me App Backend

 A FastAPI-based backend service that uses machine learning to provide personalized gift recommendations.
 The system employs a nearest neighbors approach with TF-IDF vectorization to suggest gifts based on user preferences, relationships, and budget constraints.